blubberbo/web-dev-freelancing-resources/contract-templates/it-consulting-contract.md

 `[EDIT THIS SECTION EACH CONTRACT]`

-The total cost of the work we are responsible for under this contract is $`[total_amount]`.
-This does not include any third-party themes, plugins, addons, libraries, media, or other resources we need to purchase to meet your project requirements -those will be communicated to you for approval and either purchased by you or we will invoice you for them separately.
+The hourly rate for the work we are responsible for under this contract is $`[hourly_rate]`.
+This does not include any third-party platforms, licenses, hardware, or other resources we need to purchase to meet your requirements - those will be communicated to you for approval and either purchased by you or we will invoice you for them separately.

+We will do my best to work in blocks of full hours to be efficient with our time, but keep in mind that the minimum amount of billable time we will record is 30 minutes.
+This means we will group tasks together to work full hours when we can, but in the event we need to be responsive to an emergency or critical issue, we will round up to the closest 30-minute mark to billing and invoicing purposes.

+Equipment, hardware inventory, or storage equipment/furniture/fixtures required to store your materials in my office will be approved by you and either purchased using your funds or we will invoice you for reimbursement.

 We would sincerely appreciate you promptly paying all invoices we send; we do sincerely enjoy working together, but we are also doing this for the money.
 You agree to the following invoicing and payment terms:

 - We issue invoices electronically.
 - Payments are due 14 days from the date of invoice.
-- In the event that you are late or fail to deliver anything you are responsible for in the Timeline & Milestones section, payment due dates will NOT be adjusted or pushed back.
-If you are delinquent on delivering something, you will still make all payments at the time indicated in this agreement.
 - All invoices are quoted in USD.
 You agree to pay all charges associated with international transfers of funds, if applicable.
 - The appropriate bank account or approved payment method details will be available in the invoice.
 - We reserve the right to charge interest on all overdue debts at the rate of 5% per month or fraction of a month.
+- We reserve the right to change our hourly rate at anytime with a minimum of 90 days notice (unless otherwise mutually agree upon by both parties).

 ## Contract Renewal